elderberry-smells/GBS_snakemake_pipeline/workflow/resources/ReadMes/VCF_Analysis_Tools.md

 ### **Description**
 This is a filtering script for VCF files (VCF format version 4.2) written in python (3.6).
 This script allows you to set parameters and filter out SNP sites that match or exceed parameters indicated.

-Filter VCF on missing, quality, depth (general depth, depth for homozygous calls, depth for heterozygous calls), indels (remove or retain) and minor allele frequency.
+Filter VCF on missing, quality, depth (general depth, depth for homozygous calls, depth for heterozygous calls), indels (remove or retain), biallelic sites (remove or retain), and minor allele frequency.

 ### **Inputs and Outputs for Program**